This post contains affiliate links for your convenience. View our full disclosure policy here.

 Make everyday life count!

 It can be easy to feel overwhelmed with homeschooling if you are trying to bring in all new materials and learning activities.
 Use everyday opportunities as part of your curriculum.
 Here are some common activities that can count as part of a homeschool day:

 - Feeding and caring for a household pet

 - Doing chores around the house

 - Eating out at a restaurant

 There are learning opportunities all around!
-Have children pay while at the store to help learn about money.
+Have children pay while at the store to help them learn about money.
 Work on manners and etiquette while at a restaurant.
 Talk about the fruits and vegetables while grocery shopping.
 The possibilities are endless!

 Connect with other homeschoolers.

 Homeschooling is fun and exciting, but if you are doing it without the support and friendship of other homeschoolers, it starts to feel lonely very quickly.
 Having someone to encourage you on the hard days can make such a huge difference.
 It is also really helpful for children to have other friends to play with!
 Plan a trip to a pumpkin farm with a group of homeschoolers.
 Find a Facebook group for homeschoolers in your area.
 Or plan a holiday party such as a Valentine’s Day party with other homeschoolers so that children can exchange valentines.

 Homeschooling for kindergarten can be a wonderful experience!
 Sometimes all we need is a game plan or an encouraging word from someone who has already been there.